zihanlim/6m-software-1.1-sd-intro/lesson.md

-pwd # print working directory (current directory) cd test-folder # change directory to 'test-folder' pwd # print current directory and observe the difference touch a.txt # create a new file touch b.txt # create a new file ls # list all files in current directory
+pwd # print working directory (current directory) cd test-folder # change directory to 'test-folder' pwd # print current directory and observe the difference touch a.txt # create a new file in mac touch b.txt # create a new file in mac ni asd.txt # create a new file in windows ls # list all files in current directory
 ```